NeroJz/nd-ci-cd-pipeline-azure/README.md

 ![App Deploy URL](./screen_shots/06_App_deploy_url.png)

+### Configure the Azure Pipeline
+The steps of the configuration can refer the official docs of [Microsoft Azure Devops](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops)

+Output:<br/>

 ### Testing on the Application
 Before testing the application, we need to update the enpoint of the <i>make_predict_azure_app.sh</i> shell file.